 </aside>

-4. Create your Giving Game online here: game.givingwhatwecan.org/admin
+Create your Giving Game online here (this is the Giving Games platform): game.givingwhatwecan.org/admin

 <aside> <img src="/icons/window_yellow.svg" alt="/icons/window_yellow.svg" width="40px" /> This creates a custom game platform for your event